rnoxy/openvino-segmentation-demo/README.md

   - `road-segmentation-adas-0001` (in OpenVino binary format)
   - `deeplabv3_mnv2_pascal_train_aug` (inf TF format)
 - optimize the `deeplabv3_mnv2_pascal_train_aug` and saves it in OpenVino binary format

+# Run segmentation with camera input
+One can start the segmentation demo with laptop's camera as input in few steps **Step 1.** Crete and runt the docker container (with camera device support)
+> `make run-shell-with-camera-cpu`

+**Step 2.** In the docker container, run the command
+> `home/openvino/omz_demos_build/intel64/Release/segmentation_demo -i 0 -m MODEL_PATH`
+where `MODEL_PATH` is path to XML file of the model.
+In case of FP32 precision, one can choose:
+- `/home/openvino/models/intel/semantic-segmentation-adas-0001/FP32/semantic-segmentation-adas-0001.xml`
+- `/home/openvino/models/intel/road-segmentation-adas-0001/FP32/road-segmentation-adas-0001.xml`
+- `/home/openvino/models/public/deeplabv3-bin/FP32/frozen_inference_graph.xml`

 # Run segmentation demo on single [image.jpg](img/image.jpg)
 One can simply run the `segmentation_demo` (from OpenVino deployment tools) in few steps